 During non-volatile Status Register write operation (06h combined with 01h/31h/11h), after CS# is driven high, the self-timed Write Status Register cycle will commence for a time duration of $t_W$ (See AC Characteristics).
 While the Write Status Register cycle is in progress, the Read Status Register instruction may still be accessed to check the status of the BUSY bit.
-The BUSY bit is a 1 during the Write Status Register cycle is finished and ready to accept other instructions again.
+The BUSY bit is a 1 during the Write Status Register cycle and a 0 when the cycle is finished and ready to accept other instructions again.
 After the Write Status Register cycle has finished, the Write Enable Latch (WEL) bit in the Status Register will be cleared to 0.